CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

     ```

-Capgo ensures compliance with Apple and Android guidelines, so your live updates won't risk app store violations.
+CodePushGo ensures compliance with Apple and Android guidelines, so your live updates won't risk app store violations.
 It's an efficient way to manage Capacitor apps after installation.

 ## Conclusion

 Setting up Capacitor CLI is simple when you have the right prerequisites in place.
 This setup ensures smoother app updates and efficient development workflows.

 Modern tools make app maintenance easier than ever.
-For example, Capgo now provides live updates, replacing older methods.
+For example, CodePushGo now provides live updates, replacing older methods.
 Its integration with the CLI installation makes it a great option for developers working with Capacitor apps.

 The [Capacitor ecosystem](https://capgo.app/blog/capacitor-comprehensive-guide/) is constantly improving with new tools and features.
 Installing the CLI is just the starting point for [building mobile apps](https://capgo.app/blog/angular-mobile-app-capacitor/), and you'll benefit from detailed documentation and an active developer community.